ReEntry/DesignPhase/ProjectPlan/MISC/DraftOverview.md

 Re-Entry App – A Technology System to Reduce Recidivism

+#Key Reactions

+> There is much good content and many great new ideas introduced in this document.
+However, the document needs a lot of work before it is ready for distribution.
+Among other things, it is urgent to avoid inviting expectations that this rapid prototype and design phase is intended to result in a system that will be suited for operation in the regular course of business  Perhaps the concept of a prototype is unfamiliar.
+Mission critical interactions, sensitive data or important operations should never rely upon a prototype and in fact, the code developed for a prototype should be expected to be replacable or refactored to achieve production-grade purposes and meet minimum performance metrics.
+A thoughtful rapid prototype can, however, be a profound business value when developed through an iterative process with the stakeholders.
+A prototype, when iteratived as part of a well crafted design phase, can help to surface goals, objectives, success metrics, functions, flows and other particulars that would otherwise never be considered, discussed, agreed or developed.

+> Consider carefully the relevance of the delta between this document and the current [project plan](https://github.com/ReEntry/DesignPhase/blob/master/ProjectPlan/ProjectPlan.md).
+The language in our current [project plan](https://github.com/ReEntry/DesignPhase/blob/master/ProjectPlan/ProjectPlan.md) states that the deliverable will be: **"A prototype file demonstrating the user experience and other key featured, functions and flows of the App (this may be based on interactive wireframes or may include working code)."**  Similarly, the remarks of K Krasnow Waterman were **"Consider changing the first sentence in the project summary from 'Project funding for development and efforts past v1 will largely come from outside sources.' to 'Project funding for MVP development and efforts past v1 will largely come from outside sources.'
+In it’s current form, I thought it was a promise to produce an MVP without funding."**  K's view and the existing current project plan accurately reflect the agreed and appropriate degree of committment to technical outcomes and business results that can reasonably be expected at the conclusion of the design and rapid prototype phase.

+> The language of this document might be appropriate for inclusion in a scope of work under negotiated development contract or perhaps as part of a grant funded project plan after rounds of requirements elicitation and mutual agreement of the key parties.
+It is not a good fit for the current state of understanding and agreement of stakeholder scenarios of use nor reflective of what will (one hopes) be a period of deliberate reflection and creative adaptation of designs to meet the stakeholders needs in the best possible way.

 **Background**

 In recent years Judge Aiken, Chief Judge of the U.S. District Court for the District Court of Oregon, has implemented an innovative re-entry program in which all parties to the criminal justice system collaborate with the re-entering individual to try to reduce recidivist behavior.
 Participants in this program have demonstrated a 16% reduction in recidivism as compared with participants in standard re-entry programs.
 This innovative program is based upon limiting the following five criminogenic factors that correlate to increased recidivism.
 Specifically: